 The nonperformance risk of the Company and the counterparty did not have a material impact on the fair value of the derivatives.
 During the year ended December 31, 2023, there were no ineffective portions relating to these hedges and the hedges remained effective through their respective settlement dates.
 During the year ended December 31, 2022, there were three ineffective portions related to these hedges.
-During the year ended December 31, 2021, there were no ineffective portions relating to these hedges and the hedges and the hedges remained effective through their respective settlement dates.
+During the year ended December 31, 2023, the hedges remained effective through their respective settlement dates.
 As of December 31, 2023, the Company had no designated hedges and five non-designated hedges.
 As of December 31, 2022, the Company had no designated hedges and three non-designated hedges.